- Location: Kansas

 Your new driver's license will be returned to the address you provide.

-Generally, you'll need to visit the license exam station in person to renew your license.
+Generally, most residents will need to visit the nearest license exam station in person to renew your license.

 - Provide proof of identity, Social Security number, proof of residency and proof of your principal residence address.

 - Complete an eye exam.
-You can disregard the eye exam if you bring proof of one from a licensed optometrist or ophthalmologist, as long as the exam was made not more than three months before your renewal application.
+You can also bring proof of an exam from a licensed optometrist or ophthalmologist performed within the previous 3 months.

-- Pass a driving exam if your license has been expired for over one year or was suspended.
+- Pass a driving exam (possibly required if your license is expired or suspended).

 - Have a new photo taken and submit your signature.